 Supplies and Materials

-To make a similar stuffed sprinkled birthday bone dog toy, you will need:
+To make a similar stuffed sprinkled DIY birthday bone dog toy, you will need:

 - Sturdy brown fabric or other cake colour of your preference